 Expressive Arts and Design.

 The children are assessed when they enter Reception to give us a baseline.
 The children are assessed throughout the year against the age related guidance and given a level at the end of Reception of; Emerging, Expected or Exceeding.
+These levels are moderated with other schools in the Ashford area to ensure consistency in judgements and accuracy across schools.
 This information is discussed in transition to Year One so that their progress may continue as they move through the School.

 Billy Class daily routine:

 - Each morning the children self-register and then come and sit down for a carpet job to do.

 - They are then split into three groups for a 20 minute phonics session.
 The Phonics programme that we use for our Literacy work is Letters and Sounds and we aim to cover as far as Phase three by the end of the Reception year.